tursilion/vgmcomp2/players/libcolecovgm2/readme.txt

 There are three players involved.
 The SN and AY players will standalone, but the SFX player will also bring in SN.
 (There is no AY SFX player at the moment).
 All players will share the common decompression code.

+There are also 30hz functions of all these players, which execute half the channels each frame.
+Append "30" to each include/function name to access them.
+** The 30 hz functions are not tested at the moment. **

 -----------------------
 BASIC: getting it setup
 -----------------------